 Harris started off the 2016 season with underwhelming performances against West Virginia and Eastern Michigan, totaling five tackles in those games.
 However, he exploded versus Georgia with three sacks and seven tackles.
 In November, Harris grew red hot, racking up 4.5 sacks over two games.
 He totaled 61 tackles, 12 tackles for a loss, nine sacks, two passes batted and two forced fumbles on the year.

 Harris is a speedy edge rusher who broke out in 2015 with 56 tackles, 18.5 tackles for a loss, seven sacks and two forced fumbles.
 He was a backup as a redshirt freshman in 2014 and notched two sacks.
 The 6-foot-3, 253-pound Harris is a fast edge rusher who puts a lot of heat on the quarterback.
 He is very similar to Vic Beasley and Shane Ray.

 Click links to see the Dolphins' picks across all rounds:

 The Raiders could use an upgrade at middle linebacker.
-Here's a riser who would appeal to Reggie McKenzie.
-Davis is an instant plug-and-play contributor who has great leadership traits that fit with other McKenzie selections like Khalil Mack and Derek Carr.
+Davis is an instant plug-and-play contributor for Oakland.
+His intelligence and character are a great fit with Khalil Mack and Derek Carr.

 Davis collected 60 tackles, two sacks and four passes broken up in 2016.
 Davis was a strong inside presence who made a ton of clutch tackles for Florida in 2015.
 He was an unsung hero of one of the best defenses in the nation and was a beast who season in the SEC Championship along with the other late-season games against elite competition.
 In 2015, Davis totaled 98 tackles with 11 tackles for a loss, four passes broken up, an interception and 3.5 sacks.